1050-1026-Great Vocals

 Writer/Composer: David Gauvurin / Harriet Wheeler (1990)

 This alternative Rock Indie singer has it, a unique quality to express herself beautifully, lyrically, and with a lofty verve.
 She sounded unique, yet she seemed to slip through the cracks in the music business, not recording any albums after 1997.
 With jangling guitars and captivating charisma, she represented the sound of British Rock and Alt Pop from the late 198os and 90s.
-This tune was their breakout hit, coming out of the era which gave us the Cranberries and other diverse songs that that led to a cult following.
+This tune was their breakout hit, coming out of the era which gave us the Cranberries and other diverse songs that led to a cult following.
 The “souvenir” of the song seems to be the regret of wishing they had never ended their relationship.
 Her soft, sweet, contralto voice, not known for reaching multi-octaves, sort of floated effortlessly, taking us to a heavenly bliss somewhere in the great beyond…Elite and Elegant!

 Link - Official Music video 1990.